 If we are working on a litterbox or marking problem, DQ will ask to see the locations where accidents take place and all litterbox arrangements in the home

 DQ will give you actionable steps to begin a behavior modification plan.

-With your permission, DQ will take a photo of your cat for social media sharing.
+With your permission, DQ will use your provided photo of your cat for social media sharing.

-I allow my clients up to 60 days after an in-home consultation to contact me for follow up advice, if you should need it.
-Advice may be provided via email, telephone or remotely via Skype or FaceTime if visuals are needed to weigh in on the ongoing issue.
+I allow my clients up to 30 days after a consultation to contact me for follow up advice via email, if you should need it.
+If a problem is better addressed via zoom, a 15-30 minute appointment may be advised.

 *Remote consultations include 30 days of follow up via email.

-Most clients get a pretty solid baseline of advice from just one home visit.
-In cases where we are experimenting with litterbox preferences or working on ongoing tensions between cats, follow up visits may be recommended to make sure things are on track.
-Some locations may be too far away from SF to follow up in your home.
+Most clients get a pretty solid baseline of advice from just one zoom call.
+In cases where we are experimenting with litterbox preferences or working on ongoing tensions between cats, follow up zoom sessions may be recommended to make sure things are on track.

 Clients are encouraged to take notes while DQ gives real time advice.
-DQ will show you links and websites where cat toys, litterbox, furniture or enrichment recommendations can be found.
+DQ will share links and websites where cat toys, litterbox, furniture or enrichment recommendations can be found.

 DQ will review your cats back history with you and discuss what you have tried to remedy the issue on your own.
 If we are working on a cat to cat aggression case, excessive meowing, or any other behavior that may not present during the consult,

 DQ will ask for video of the behavior before speaking to you.
 You can also upload video. to the consult request form.